 - Leeks grow in sandy soil and they can have a lot of grit in them.
 Be sure to slice them in half lengthwise and rinse thoroughly under running water before slicing into strips.

 - Don't have these exact ingredients?
-Use what you have—different kinds of beans, add fresh tomatoes, use kale instead of spinach, add bell peppers.
+Use what you have—different kinds of beans, add fresh tomatoes, use kale instead of spinach, add bell peppers or green beans.
 That's the whole point of soupe au pistou.
 Make it your canvas!

 - Don't run the food processor too long when making the pistou as the heat of the blades can cause the basil to darken.